 In order to achieve a meaningful comparison of treatment and control group it is necessary that the groups are similar in terms of all the factors that being treated or not depends on.
 In other words, the groups need to be balanced.
 In our case, we need to have the groups balanced according to the independent (confounding) variables that we included in the model for predicting treatment.
 One simple way to check the balance is by comparing the mean values of treatment, control and pseudo control groups.
 Sometimes hypothesis testing is used to confirm the lack of difference in distribution or some particular statistic of values but it is usually not recommended.

-We can see that when deciding by the mean values for several variables the balance has actually gotten worse.
-We might want to go back and adjust the propensity model or matching algorithm but here we are just providing an example.
+We can see that when deciding by the mean values for several variables the balance has become better.
+At this point we might want to go back and adjust the propensity model or matching algorithm but here we are just providing an example.
 It is important to note that the confounding effect may be more significant for some variables so it is not always necessary to have the groups balanced across all of them.

 Estimating the impact of treatment using control group